 self.display_list = []

-Layout trees are common in GUI frameworks, but there are other ways to structure layout, such as constraint-based layout.
-TeX’s boxes and glue and iOS auto-layout are two examples of this alternative paradigm.
+Layout trees are common in graphical user interface (GUI) frameworks, but there are other ways to structure layout, such as constraint-based layout.
+TeX’s boxes and glue and iOS’s auto-layout are two examples of this alternative paradigm.

 Browsers use the layout tree a lot,For example, in Chapter 7, we’ll use the size and position of each link to figure out which one the user clicked on. and one simple and visually compelling use case is drawing backgrounds.

 Backgrounds are rectangles, so our first task is putting rectangles in the display list.
-Conceptually, the display list contains commands, and we want two types of commands:
+Right now, the display list is a list of words to draw to the screen, but we can conceptualize it instead as a list of commands, of which there is currently only one type.
+We now want two types of commands:

 class DrawText: